Skip to content

 Chinese Slang: Speak with Authenticity!: Practice exercises to sound like a native

 To sound like a native speaker, practice exercises should focus on improving pronunciation, intonation, rhythm, and fluency.
-Here are some effective exercises:
+The most effective exercises engage multiple skills simultaneously—listening closely, producing accurate sounds, and speaking fluidly—helping learners internalize the natural patterns of the language.

 • Practice tongue twisters like “Peter Piper,” “She Sells Seashells,” and “Red Lorry, Yellow Lorry” to master specific consonant sounds and enunciation.
 Start slowly and increase speed as accuracy improves.